davispcosta/RunForYourLife/README.md

 - Black Diseases;

 ## Point System
 Each point score goes from 0 to 100, with collectibles that can increase or decrease each of the scores.
-And when the life pass, 100 meters to 100 meters, each of yours scores decrease 10 points.
+And when the life pass, 100 meters to 100 meters, each of yours scores decrease 10 points on the stages of young and baby, after these stages, in each stage that distance to increase of 50 meters.

   ### Fun
   Do you want to have fun, that’s ok, but you have to know that you have two ways of have fun: Spending money or not.